Email

 On the stage, Ms. Weld has appeared with the Seattle Opera,

-Dorabella in Cosi fan Tutte, Orfeo in Gluck’s Orfeo ed Euridice
+Barbiere di Siviglia, Dorabella in Cosi fan Tutte, Orfeo in Gluck’s Orfeo ed

-and the Prince in Cendrillon.
-This season she portrayed the famous
+Euridice and the Prince in Cendrillon.
+Recent roles include portraying the

-chef Julia Child in the one-woman opera Bon Appetit! by Lee Hoiby in
+famous chef Julia Child in Lee Hoiby's one-woman opera Bon Appetit!, Augusta

 mezzo with an unusual timbre: full and warm with depth and a light vibrato